moodle/devdocs/docs/guides/javascript/index.md

 title: JavaScript
 ---

-import CodeBlock from '@theme/CodeBlock';
-import TabItem from '@theme/TabItem';
-import Tabs from '@theme/Tabs';
+import { Since, CodeBlock, TabItem, Tabs } from '@site/src/components';

 Moodle makes heavy use of JavaScript to improve the experience for its users.